harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-differently-to-webpack-and-getting-started/index.md

 ### Recommendations

 ::: warning TIP
-You shouldn't be looking to replace Vue-CLI or Webpack with Vite for existing projects yet, but it may be worthwhile to check out for new smaller scoped projects.
+You shouldn't be looking to replace Vue CLI or Webpack with Vite for existing projects yet, but it may be worthwhile to check out for new smaller scoped projects.
 :::

 The Vite ecosystem isn't that mature yet, the two main projects I'd recommend checking out are [VitePress](https://vitepress.vuejs.org/) and [Vitesse](https://github.com/antfu/vitesse).